-Next I installed a new feature, a red LED gearshift light (black rectangle thing above) which makes shifting at night much easier and is a feature found on many new Argos.
+Next I installed a new feature, a red LED gearshift light (black rectangle thing above) which makes shifting at night much easier and is a feature found on new Argos.

 With most of my new parts installed it was time to finally give the machine a proper cleaning inside and out using hot water, Spray Nine and Castrol Super Clean.
 After it dried I treated all surfaces with Maxima SC1 plastic restorer.

 Friday evening I got back to work rebuilding my Warn winch.
 I was very happy to find the original fairlead in the bottom of the machine when I picked it up in Lewisport.
-This is a cast brass hawse style fairlead, and its safe to say they don't make them like this anymore.
+This is a cast brass hawse style fairlead, and it's safe to say they don't make them like this anymore.
 A quick cleaning with a wire wheel had the fairlead looking great!

 Tonight we finally got the front seat removed, followed by the gas tank.
-The seat plywood base was in rough shape and will be replaced when I make a new thicker seat bottom and modern high backrest.
+The seat plywood base was in rough shape and will be replaced when I make a new thicker seat bottom and possibly a modern high backrest.

 Next the gas line & filler neck were disconnected and the tank wrestled from its mounts which wasn't too hard for two people but would be a PITA tackling alone.

 1.5 gallons of very old stale gas were transferred to containers for safe disposal later, then the tank was rinsed with fresh gas.
 There was still some varnish remaining in the bottom of the tank so a half can of Seafoam and a half gallon of fresh gas were added, allowed to soak, then shook around and dumped into my disposal container.
 This worked extremely well and now the tank is very clean and crud free!